pmgl/starblast-modding/README.md

 };
 ```

 Then run your mod.
 If your ship is set to level=1 model=1, your ship will replace the Fly.
-You can replace other ships in the tree in a similar way, using reset_tree: false.
+You can replace other ships in the tree in a similar way, using ```reset_tree: false```.
 Or you can remove the original ship tree completely and provide a whole new one using ```reset_tree: true```.

 # Asteroids